Doc-Le/Milestoneproject-2/README.md

 The project was deployed to GitHub Pages using the following steps:

     •	Log in to GitHub and locate the GitHub Repository.
     •	At the top of the Repository (not top of the page), locate the “Settings” Button on the menu.
     •	Scroll down the Setting page until you locate the “GitHub Pages” Section.
     •	Under “Source”, click the dropdown called “None” and select “Master Branch”.
     •	The Page will automatically refresh.
     •	Scroll back down through the page to locate the now published site Link in the “GitHub Pages” section.

 *How to Run

   •	Clone the Repository.
   •	Pen index.html file to view the project in your browser.

-Credits

-Code
+*Code

   •	Image
   •	Bootstrap4:
   •	Web Docs:

-Content
+*Content

   •	All content was written by the developer.

-Media
+*Media

   •	All images found (source)

-Acknowledgements